grpc/proposal/A51-custom-backend-metrics.md

 #### Per-Server Recording on Server
 Java will provide a per-server metrics recorder on the server as follows.
 The user creates an instance and records metrics to it.
-All the methods are thread safe.
-This is optional for per-request load reporting and required for OOB load reporting.
+An instance is optional for per-request load reporting and required for OOB load reporting.
+All methods are thread safe.

 ```java
 public class MetricRecorder {